How we use information about you

 - When we pass on any information about you we will ensure it is kept confidential and secure.

-- We will not disclose your information to third parties without your permission unless there are exceptional circumstances, such as when the health and safety of others is at risk, or where law requires the information to be passed on.
+- We will not disclose your information to third parties without your permission unless there are exceptional circumstances, such as when the health and safety of others is at risk, or where law requires the information to be passed on (for example, a police or coroner’s enquiry).

 Some of the other ways that information may be used within the NHS are for the purposes of auditing the quality of patient care, investigating complaints and incidents and training staff and healthcare professionals.